asansottera/m3a/README.md

 (Under Construction)

-Marked Markovian Arrival Processes (MMAPs) are a class of stochastic processes used to model multi-class correlated arrivals athe arrivals at a queuing system.
+Marked Markovian Arrival Processes (MMAPs) are a class of stochastic processes used to model multi-class correlated arrivals at a queuing system.
 M3A is a set of Matlab functions designed for computing the statistical descriptors of MMAPs and fitting marked traces with MMAPs.